aialok/open-source-IIIT-Ranchi/README.md

 Please adhere to the following guidelines when contributing to this repository:

-- Ensure your card is placed in the "students" directory and follows the template provided below.
+- Ensure your card is placed in the `src/pages/{your-year}`` directory and follows the template provided below.

 - Your card should include a photo, your name, branch, hobby, and a portfolio link with a button.